-5 It is required that projects funded exclusively using BIL long-term abandoned mine land reclamation funds be entered into eAMLIS upon completion.
+5 It is required that projects funded exclusively using IIJA long-term abandoned mine land reclamation funds be entered into eAMLIS upon completion.
 It is not required that these projects be entered as unfunded or funded.
 Although not required, States and Tribes may wish to add these projects to the Inventory prior to completion to provide a more comprehensive picture of the AML hazards faced by States and Tribes.

-problems should also be uploaded.
+complete information.
+Other information needed to document PAD and associated problems should also be uploaded.